DataDog/documentation/content/agent/kubernetes/cluster.md

 Starting with version 1.2.0, the Datadog Cluster Agent can extend the Autodiscovery mechanism for non-containerized cluster resources.
 To enable this, make the following changes to the Cluster Agent deployment:

 1. Set `DD_CLUSTER_CHECKS_ENABLED` to `true`.
 1. Pass your cluster name as `DD_CLUSTER_NAME`.
 It will be injected as a `cluster_name` instance tag to all configurations, to help you scope your metrics.
-The tag name can be customized with the `DD_CLUSTER_CHECKS_CLUSTER_TAG_NAME` option.
 1. The recommended leader election lease duration is 15 seconds.
 Set it with the `DD_LEADER_LEASE_DURATION` envvar.
-1. If you want to autodetect Kubernetes services, set both `DD_EXTRA_CONFIG_PROVIDERS` and `DD_EXTRA_LISTENERS` to `kube_services`.
 1. If the service name is different from the default `datadog-cluster-agent`, ensure the `DD_CLUSTER_AGENT_KUBERNETES_SERVICE_NAME` environment variable reflects that.

+Two configuration sources are currently supported, [described in the Autodiscovery documentation][9]:

-If you want to add Autodiscovery templates as yaml files, you can mount them as a ConfigMap in the `/conf.d` folder, they will be automatically imported by the image's entrypoint.
+- yaml files can be mounted from a ConfigMap in the `/conf.d` folder, they will be automatically imported by the image's entrypoint.
+- Kubernetes Services annotations requires setting both the `DD_EXTRA_CONFIG_PROVIDERS` and `DD_EXTRA_LISTENERS` environment variables to `kube_services`.

-Refer to [the dedicated Cluster Checks Autodiscovery guide][9] for more configuration and troubleshooting details on this feature.
+Refer to [the dedicated Cluster Checks Autodiscovery guide][10] for more configuration and troubleshooting details on this feature.

 ## Further Reading